Finite-Size Spectral Signatures of Order by Quantum Disorder: A Perspective from Anderson's Tower of States

 The effective BLM description captures the crossover from a delocalized rotor in small systems to ObQD-dominated localized rotor in larger systems.
 This crossover can occur at system sizes significantly larger than those typically accessible to most unbiased numerical techniques.
 For example, in the ferromagnetic Heisenberg-compass model on the square lattice, it appears around $N^* \approx 64$.
 The value of $N^*$ depends on the model and may be much larger in systems with weaker ObQD-selection effects.
 Only if ED calculations were feasible for such sizes would one observe a clear signature of ObQD-induced ordering in the ground state.

 Our effective framework is general, applicable to any model exhibiting ObQD in one, two, or three dimensions, with no restrictions on symmetry or lattice type.
 We have demonstrated this generality via canonical two-dimensional examples, as well as a one-dimensional example~\cite{SM}.
 We have also applied our framework to a three-dimensional case, $\ce{Er2Ti2O7}$, a preeminent candidate material for ObQD (see End Matter~\ref{app.ETO}).
 This pyrochlore magnet of effective spins $(S=\frac{1}{2})$ orders into a non-collinear ``$\psi_2$'' state~\cite{Savary2012,Ross2014}.
-We find signatures of ObQD in its ED spectrum, with qualitative agreement between the ObQD energy scale $\g$ extracted from the splittings and LSWT.
+We find signatures of ObQD in its ED spectrum, with qualitative agreement between the ObQD energy scale $\g$ extracted from the ED splittings and LSWT.

+While the LM and BLM descriptions are demonstrated in this Letter for spin-$\frac{1}{2}$ systems, which was the key motivation stated at the outset, they can also be applied to higher-spin systems.
+However, the formulation requires slight modifications: in deriving the LM part of the effective Hamiltonian, we have explicitly used identities specific to spin-$\frac{1}{2}$ Pauli matrices~\cite{SM}, which do not hold for higher spins and would lead to additional terms in the effective Hamiltonian.
+We expect these changes to modify the Hamiltonian quantitatively, while leaving the qualitative rotor interpretation unchanged.

-The finite-size spectroscopic analysis of ObQD presented in this work reveals not only the selected ordering, but also the strength of the selection, which is roughly within a factor of two of its value in the thermodynamic limit for all the models we examined.
-Similar finite-size spectroscopic approaches have also proven successful in exposing the physics arising in the thermodynamic limit in other contexts including quantum criticality~\cite{Schuler2016,Whitsitt2016,Whitsitt2017,Schuler2021,Wietek2024} and quantum spin liquids~\cite{Schuler2016,Whitsitt2016,Wietek2024}.
-We believe our work significantly deepens the understanding of order by disorder in the finite-size and extreme $S=\frac{1}{2}$ quantum limit.
+The finite-size spectroscopic analysis of ObQD presented in this work reveals not only the selected ordering, but also the strength of the selection, which is roughly within a factor of two of its value estimated semi-classically in the thermodynamic limit for all the models we examined.
+Similar finite-size spectroscopic approaches have also proven successful in exposing the physics arising in the thermodynamic limit in other contexts including valence bond solid (VBS)~\cite{Lhuillier2005}, quantum criticality~\cite{Schuler2016,Whitsitt2016,Whitsitt2017,Schuler2021,Wietek2024} and quantum spin liquids (QSL)~\cite{Schuler2016,Whitsitt2016,Wietek2024}.
+Note that the BLM framework is applicable only to systems exhibiting magnetic long-range order, and is therefore not suitable for phases such as VBS or QSL, which preserve full spin-rotation symmetry.
+We believe our work significantly deepens the understanding of order by disorder in finite-size systems and in the extreme $S=\frac{1}{2}$ quantum limit.
 We hope it encourages further exploration of finite-size quantum spectra as a diagnostic tool for uncovering emergent order, and inspires new directions in the study of fluctuation-driven phenomena in frustrated quantum magnets.